taron0/reserve-table/README.md

 # Reserve Table
 ## *This project is my first React Project.
-I wrote it when I first started reading the React documentation.*
+I wrote it when I first started reading the React documentation.And for that, there may be some errors in the code structure, because I still did not know the structure and writing of the React App.🙂🙂🙂🙂*

 ---
 ### About the site: